Noise reduction in qubit readout with a two-mode squeezed interferometer: Results

-In standard dispersive qubit readout, a coherent microwave pulse containing several photons is used to extract the qubit state information \cite{wallraff2004strong, Hatridge2013}.
-We are now going to show that SNR of such measurements can be improved by replacing the coherent light with two-mode squeezed light of the same strength.
-The SNR in our experiment is defined as:
+We next show that SNR of such measurements can be improved by using a fixed measurement tone and replacing the un-squeezed noise in the interferometer with two-mode squeezed fluctuations.
+The power SNR in our experiment is defined as: